Krushnatawri18/My-Learnings/05-React-redux-toolkit-project/redux toolkit notes.md

 ```

 - You interact with it by:
-1. dispatch(action) → to send updates
+a. dispatch(action) → to send updates
-2. getState() → to read current state
+b. getState() → to read current state
-3. subscribe() → to listen for changes (usually React handles this)
+c. subscribe() → to listen for changes (usually React handles this)

 5. State
 - Data that you wanted to manage in store.